 Job openings in brick masonry are expected to grow faster than the number of people being trained through 2020.
 Land developers, brick contractors, general contractors, remodelers and landscaping companies are examples of businesses that might hire an entry-level brick mason.

-327 Careers graduates earn an average of $10 to $12 an hour in their first brick masonry job.
+Second Chance Jobs graduates earn an average of $10 to $12 an hour in their first brick masonry job.
 As skills are expanded through our full apprenticeships or on the job training, so are career options.
 Pay increases significantly also after becoming fully certified.

 - General Contractor